marciogualtieri/Katas/supermarket-pricing/README.md

     class XForPrice implements PromotionalOffer {}
     )

-I would like to emphasize that I didn't come up with this diagram before I implemented the code.
+I would like to highlight that I didn't come up with this diagram before I implemented the code.
 I applied [TDD](https://en.wikipedia.org/wiki/Test-driven_development) and iteratively refined the model, which has been shaped by tests into its final form.